-The Master's Programme in Psychology is concluded by writing an individual master thesis within the chosen specialization: Conflict, Risk & Safety (CRS); Health Psychology & Technology (HPT); Human Factors & Engineering Psychology (HFE); Learning Sciences (LS) or Positieve Psychologie & Technologie (PPT).
+The Master's Programme in Psychology is concluded by writing an individual master thesis within the chosen specialization: Conflict, Risk & Safety (CRS); Health Psychology & Technology (HPT); Human Factors & Engineering Psychology (HFE); Learning Sciences (LS) or Positive Clinical Psychology & Technology (PCPT).

-You will perform an in-depth study of a psychological (research) question and write an individual report on the subject (complying with the APA standards; in English (for PPT possible in Dutch).
+You will perform an in-depth study of a psychological (research) question and write an individual report on the subject (complying with the APA standards; in English.

 There are several requirements to think about before starting to find a project.
 These are explained in this paragraph.

 Learning goals and conditions

 The master thesis is actually the final exam of your Psychology study, which means that you can show what you have learned over the years.
 For more information about the learning goals of the master/thesis you can check the final attainment targets (e.g. learning goals) of the master’s programme in Psychology.

 The master thesis contrasts to the bachelor's thesis in its greater depth, size, level of analysis and student independence.
 The competences acquired in the field of research and design will be developed to a more advanced level.
 This means that you are required to work on a relatively complex design or research assignment with a high level of independence and to demonstrate the ability to contribute to the development of a scientific theory, model or tool.